ShaggyTech/nhtsa-api-wrapper/README.md

 ## Purpose

-I wanted an easy way to consume the [NHSTA.dot.gov Vehicles API](https://vpic.nhtsa.dot.gov/api/Home) in JavaScript, which is primarily used for decoding Vehicle Identification Numbers (VINs).
-The API contains a total of 24 different endpoints, or "Actions" as the developers of the API choose to call them.
+I wanted an easy way to consume the [NHSTA.dot.gov Vehicles API](https://vpic.nhtsa.dot.gov/api/Home) in JavaScript.
+This API  is primarily used for decoding Vehicle Identification Numbers (VINs).
+The API contains a total of 24 different endpoints, or "Actions" as the developers of the API choose to call them, all of which return different vehicle information based on the request.

 I also wanted to further my knowledge by learning TypeScript, JSDoc, Jest, and Rollup.
 Thus was born this package.